-If your partner is a woman, remember that female orgasm doesn’t occur automatically as a result of prolonged intercourse.
-Surveys tell us that only about one fourth to one half of women regularly orgasm during intercourse.
-Most women find it is easier to be orgasmic with manual or oral stimulation than through intercourse.
+If your partner is person with a vulva, remember that they may not orgasm automatically as a result of prolonged intercourse.
+Surveys tell us that only about one fourth to one half of people with vulvas regularly orgasm during intercourse.
+Most find it is easier to be orgasmic with manual or oral stimulation than through intercourse.

-Premature ejaculation affects about one out of three men.
-It is the most common male sexual problem, particularly among younger men.
+Premature ejaculation affects about one out of three people with penises.
+Among people with penises, it is the most common sexual problem, particularly for younger people.

 Premature ejaculation can have both psychological and biological causes.

-- Early sexual experiences may establish a pattern which is difficult to change.
+Early sexual experiences may establish a pattern which is difficult to change.
 First experiences of sexual intercourse often involve excitement mixed with anxiety and a demand to perform quickly in order to avoid being discovered.
 Your focus might be on your performance rather than on the pleasurable and erotic aspects of the experience.
-Most males reach orgasm very quickly the first time they have intercourse.
-Although most men also learn to slow down, to enjoy their own and their partner’s pleasure, and become comfortable and confident with sexual intercourse, early ejaculation continues to be a problem for about 30 percent of men.
+Most people with penises reach orgasm very quickly the first time they have intercourse.
+Although most will also learn to slow down, to enjoy their own and their partner's pleasure, and become comfortable and confident with sexual intercourse, early ejaculation continues to be a problem for about 30 percent of people with penises.

-- Premature ejaculation can also be related to erectile dysfunction.
-Men who are anxious about obtaining or maintaining their erection during sexual intercourse may form a pattern of rushing to ejaculate and have difficulty changing that pattern.
+Premature ejaculation can also be related to erectile dysfunction.
+People who are anxious about obtaining or maintaining their erection during sexual intercourse may form a pattern of rushing to ejaculate and have difficulty changing that pattern.

 A number of biological factors may contribute to premature ejaculation, including: